jyyulab/NetBID_shiny/docs/index.md

 ## Overview

-NetBIDshiny is a R Shiny web app, it provides an interactive online visualization tool for further analysis of drivers obtained from NetBID2.
+NetBIDshiny is an R Shiny application, it provides interactive online hidden driver analysis and online visualization tools for further analysis of drivers obtained from NetBID2.

 NetBID2 is the upgraded second version of NetBID, which is a data-driven systems biology algorithm, using network-based Bayesian inference approach to find drivers from transcriptomics, proteomics and phosphoproteomics data.
 The NetBID2 R package can be found at [NetBID2](https://github.com/jyyulab/NetBID), and online tutorial can be found at [NetBID2 tutorial](https://jyyulab.github.io/NetBID/).